 We expect our students to act with academic integrity, and to use their own knowledge to demonstrate authentic learning.
 Student honesty and ethical behaviour is foundational to their schoolwork and in how they handle challenges.
 Our teachers support students' authentic and ethical learning through teaching when and how to cite resources.

 When To Give Credit in Your Work

-- When you are using or referring to somebody else’s words or ideas from a magazine, book, newspaper, song, TV program, movie, web page, computer program, letter, advertisement, or any other source.
+- When you are using or referring to somebody else’s words or ideas from a magazine, book, newspaper, song, TV program, movie, web page, computer program, letter, advertisement, AI application or any other source.

 - When you use information gained through interviewing another person.

 - When you copy the exact words from somewhere.

 - When you reprint any diagrams, illustrations, charts, and pictures.